fyne-io/developer.fyne.io/container/border.md

 ---
-layout: tour
+title: Border

-title: Border Layout
+redirect_from:
-order: 4
+- /tour/layout/borderlayout
 ---

 The border layout is possibly the most widely used to construct user